 The group made up of Behnisch Architekten, Drees & Sommer Schweiz AG, and ZPF Ingenieure AG wins the Parallel Studies Mandate (Mandat d’études parallèles - MEP) launched in 2018 by Bluefactory Fribourg-Freiburg SA and the Smart Living Lab in order to define the project of the new iconic building of the research center located in the blueFACTORY innovation district, Fribourg.
 The winning project, named “HOP”, was singled out amongst four proposals for its open, flexible, integrative and user-centric character, and for the experimental potential as its signature feature.
 It also has a remarkable environmental performance, due in particular to the use of wood as its main material.
 All projects will be presented during an exhibition from September 13 to 26 at the Smart Living Lab.
-The construction of the building will start end of 2020 in Fribourg, with a budget of 25 million francs voted by the State of Fribourg in 2018.
+The construction of the building will start in the coming years in Fribourg, with a budget of 25 million francs voted by the State of Fribourg in 2018.

 Resource-efficient, open, evolutive building

 The panel of experts, chaired by Marilyne Andersen, professor at EPFL and academic director of the Smart Living Lab, met on July 1 and 2, 2019 in Fribourg, and unanimously chose “HOP”, the project designed by Behnisch Architekten, Drees & Sommer Schweiz AG et ZPF Ingenieure AG, as the winner of the design competition launched in 2018 for the future building of the research center.
 Conceived as a living space offering experimentation capabilities, the chosen project won over the panel of experts not only with its evolutive characteristics, its spaciousness, but also with its open and inviting aspect, conducive to the desired environment within a living lab.
 Equally impressive are the project’s economic and resource savings, while also responding to the strict energy and environmental requirements set for the competition.